Build the Healthiest Vegan Diet Ever with these Evidence-Based Steps

 And vegans, in particular, need to ensure an adequate intake of vitamin B12, calcium, iron, zinc, iodine, D3, and omega-3 fatty acids.
 Studies show the status of those particular nutrients can run low.

 One reason for that is because vegans, like most Americans, lean too heavily on processed foods.
-It’s the elephant in the room when it comes to multitudes of shortfalls.
+It’s the elephant in the room when it comes to deficiencies.

 Keep in mind that you should always consult your physician if you have medical conditions or take prescription drugs.